haseebicious/ajman-health-dashboard/README.md

     *   **All Years View:** Displays year-over-year trend lines, perfect for long-term strategic analysis.
     *   **Single Year View:** Pivots the data to a detailed month-by-month breakdown, ideal for identifying seasonal patterns.
 *   **Seamless Bilingual Interface:** With a single click, the entire dashboard—from titles and labels to narratives and insights—flips between **English** and **Arabic (العربية)**, making it accessible to both English and Arabic speakers.
-*   **At-a-Glance KPI Metrics:** Key performance indicators are presented in clear cards at the top, providing an immediate summary of the selected time period.
 *   **Fully Responsive Design:** The dashboard is carefully designed to provide a seamless experience on any device, from a desktop monitor to a smartphone.
 *   **Custom Bilingual Tooltips:** Rich, interactive tooltips provide detailed data points and are fully translated when switching between English and Arabic.
 *   **Verifiable and Credible Data:** To ensure transparency, every chart includes a direct link to its original source on the official Ajman Data Portal.